poster515/Rust-Garmin/README.md

 The basic idea is to keep everything related to this project in the same folder: /etc/metrics.
 You must create the /data and /config subfolder in /influxdb if you want to see you data from the host.
 Currently I don't, but it feels like a good thing to have available.

-I also chose to run a grafan server and telegraf server which is not required at all for this project.
+I also chose to run a grafana server and telegraf server which is not required at all for this project.
 We'll configure these after influx is running.

 #### Create Docker Network
 ```